Grass maintenance tips

 How often should I mow my lawn?

-Mow your lawn once a week during the growing season, adjusting the mowing height as needed based on grass type and growth.
+Mow your lawn 1-2 times per week during the growing season, adjusting the mowing height and frequency as needed based on grass growth.

 Connect with certified professionals in your area